radiantMoxie/musicCollectionItemCatalog/README.md

 1. Install Vagrant (http://vagrantup.com) and VirtualBox (http://www.virtualbox.org).
 2. Clone the fullstacknanodegreevm repository from Udacity's page on GitHub (https://github.com/udacity/fullstack-nanodegree-vm).
-3. Launch the Vagrant VM by typing 'vagrant up' in the directory fullstack/vagrant from the terminal.
+3. Launch the Vagrant VM by typing `vagrant up` in the directory fullstack/vagrant from the terminal.
-4. Sign into the VM by typing 'vagrant ssh' in the directory fullstack/vagrant from the terminal.
+4. Sign into the VM by typing `vagrant ssh` in the directory fullstack/vagrant from the terminal.
-5. To end the connection to the VM type 'exit'.
+5. To end the connection to the VM type `exit`.
-6. To shut down the VM while still saving your work, type 'vagrant halt'.
+6. To shut down the VM while still saving your work, type `vagrant halt`.

 ## Section 2: Requirements
 * Flask == 0.10.1